gvwilson/thirdbit/src/fiction/in-heck/index.md

 If he had known where Patient's eyes were, he would have stared straight into them.

-Gears ground against each other somewhere inside Patient.
+Something inside Patient made a high-pitched whine.
 "We will continue this discussion later," it snapped.
 "The Operators are approaching.
-Quickly—we must conceal ourselves."
+Quickly—conceal yourselves."
 It spun around and skittered back into the concrete building behind it.
 After exchanging glances,
 Dockety and Gumption followed it.

-The wagon rolled up a few minutes later
-"Where are we?"
+The Operators' wagon rolled up a few minutes later "Where are we?"
 Gumption heard Sindy ask.

 "Nothing to worry about,"